Homeland Security Committee

 - There is no limit on the number of government liaisons, but a balance should be sought with the private sector.

 - Membership in AFCEA is not required for government liaison representatives.

 - Committee Leadership:

-- After the appointment of initial Chair and Vice-Chair, subsequent leadership positions will be elected by the membership of the Committee, subject to confirmation by the President of AFCEA International who may make alternate choices from among the candidates nominated by the Committee's membership.
+- After the appointment of initial Chair and Vice-Chair, subsequent leadership positions will be elected by the membership of the Committee, subject to confirmation by the President/CEO of AFCEA International who may make alternate choices from among the candidates nominated by the Committee's membership.

 - The Vice-Chair will support the Chair by organizing subcommittees and organizational functions as directed.
 The Committee will present at least one homeland security symposium each year.

 - Elected members from industry and academia will serve for a term of three years.
 These members may be re-elected for a second term of three years, but may not stand for further election beyond a second term unless they have not served on the Committee for a period of at least one year, at which time if nominated they will be considered new candidates.

 - Government liaisons and academia members have no term limits.

 - Applications for membership on the Committee shall be solicited and received as vacancies occur.